Reordering Adivasi Worlds

 Using colonial archives, oral narratives, and contemporary pamphlets, this book examines the contending 'truths' produced around adivasi protest, and the complex interplay between the past and the present, the oral and the written.

-Sangeeta Dasgupta teaches in the Centre for Historical Studies, Jawaharlal Nehru University, New Delhi.
+Sangeeta Dasgupta is Associate Professor-Centre for Historical Studies, School of Social Sciences, Jawaharlal Lal Nehru University, New Delhi

 Sangeeta Dasgupta